Lara VMS

 Geology and Mineralization

-Nova Pacific Metals’ Lara Property is situated in the same belt of rocks as hosts the nearby Mt.
+Nova Pacific Metals’ Lara Property is situated in the belt of rocks that hosts the nearby Mt.
 Sicker VMS deposits, in a geological setting similar to the Myra Falls Mine (pre-mining resource estimate of over 40 Mt grading 1.8% Cu, 6.1% Zn, 0.5% Pb, 49.0 g/t Ag & 2.1 g/t Au) to the northwest.
 Note to reader: Proximity to former producing mines may not be indicative of the potential of the Lara Project

 Additional Highlights

-• Indicated resource of 1,146,700 tonnes at 3.01% Zn, 32.97 g/t Ag, 1.05% Cu, 0.58% Pb and 1.97g/t Au and inferred of 669,600 tonnes at 2.26% Zn, 32.99 g/t Ag, 0.90% Cu, 0.44% Pb and 1.90 g/t Au at a 1% Zn cut-off.
+• A non current indicated resource of 1,146,700 tonnes at 3.01% Zn, 32.97 g/t Ag, 1.05% Cu, 0.58% Pb and 1.97g/t Au and inferred of 669,600 tonnes at 2.26% Zn, 32.99 g/t Ag, 0.90% Cu, 0.44% Pb and 1.90 g/t Au at a 1% Zn cut-off.
 NATIONAL INSTRUMENT 43-101 INDEPENDENT TECHNICAL REPORT10.07-2024. *

 • The inventory files of the British Columbia government (MINFILE 092B 129) report a smaller but significantly higher grade for the Lara Deposit as 528,839 tonnes grading 5.87% Zn, 1.22% Pb, 1.01% Cu, 100.09 g/t Ag and 4.73 g/t Au which has a reported source of the “George Cross Newsletter No. 188, September 29, 1992”.

 • One massive sulphide lens exposed by trench 86-43 (ARIS 29840) in the Coronation Zone graded 24.58 g/t Au, 513.6 g/t Ag, 3.04% Cu, 43.01% Zn and 8.30% Pb over 3.51 m.
-Repeated sampling of 86-43 trench returned very similar grades in 2006 and by portable XRF in 2024 (ARIS 29840).
+Repeated sampling of 86-43 trench returned very similar grades in 2006 and by portable XRF in 2024.

 • The Coronation Trend consists of several stratiform massive sulphide lenses within an envelope of banded or laminated sulfides.
 The Trend is made up of three zones: the original discovery of the Coronation Zone, the Coronation Extension Zone (east and stratigraphically above the Coronation Zone) and the Hanging Wall Zone which consists of stringer mineralization that is also stratigraphically above the Coronation Zone (Roscoe and Postle, 1988).